-Established in 2008, Zambia Catholic University is an institution of academic excellence that believes education prepares students for a professional life and helps in the development of the country.
-The university provides facilities that include computer labs and libraries with up-to-date books.
+Established in 2008, this is an institution of academic excellence that believes education prepares students for a professional life and helps in the development of the country.
+Zambia Catholic University provides facilities that include computer labs and libraries with up-to-date books.
 The university offers courses on full time, evening and distance learning basis in accountancy, business administration, banking and finance, development studies, education, IT, ACCA, ZICA, journalism and media studies.

 University in Kalulushi, Zambia

 - Faculties- Business Management and Finance, Education and Social Sciences